Chiazor-Daniel/ExamWise/README.md

         body: JSON.stringify({ subject, year, difficulty }),
       });
       const examData = await response.json();
-      // `examData` will contain an array of questions setGeneratedExam(examData.questions);
+      // `examData` will contain an array of questions, but imageDataUri will be null.
+      // See the "Generate Image for a Question" section for how to fetch images. setGeneratedExam(examData.questions);
     } catch (error) {
       console.error('Failed to generate exam:', error);